cvilsmeier/moni/README.md

 ## Build

-You can build moni from the command line.
+If you do not want to download a pre-built binary, you can build moni from the command line.
 You need
 Go 1.20 or higher.
 For installing Go, see https://go.dev/

 ```
 $ git clone https://github.com/cvilsmeier/moni
 $ cd moni/
-$ go build .
+$ go build -o ..
-$ ./moni
+$ ../moni
 ```